yangcas/yangcas1.github.io/_pages/cv.md

 ### Research at Shanghai Institute of Microsystem and Information Technology (SIMIT), Chinese Academy of Sciences (CAS), China (Sept.
 2016- Present)

 I have designed and developed an acoustic based localization and tracking prototype system using an android smartphone and commercial speakers.
-The system could provide fine-grained mobile interaction in 2D and 3D space with high sensitivity.
+The system could provide fine-grained mobile interaction with high sensitivity.

 I have designed and developed a prototype system for detecting gas leakage based on the distinctive acoustic spectrum change caused by gas leakage, which will be deployed to some natural gas wells of Shanghai as a pilot project.